ylyu-fly/labwebsite/content/sections/section2.md

 <span style="color: #e59f05;">**Yeyoung Kim (Lab Manager)**</span>

-<span style="color: #e59f05;">**Joel Villa**</span>

-I am an EOF graduate and received my B.A. in Biological Sciences in 2021 from Rutgers University - New Brunswick.
-Throughout my life, I have always been intrigued by the brain's many mechanisms and behaviors that affect the body.
-I have previously researched "Asymmetric Cerebral Atrophy of the Temporal Lobe" while participating in a program at Rowan University School of Osteopathic Medicine.
-I joined the Lyu lab near the beginning of 2023 and hope to use the knowledge and skills from my previous experiences to contribute to this research.
-On my free time, I enjoy reading various genres of books but mostly true-crime novels.
-I also enjoy listening to music, especially Ginger Root.

 <span style="color: #e59f05;">**Thara Nair**</span>

 I am a Laboratory Technician with a master’s degree in Biochemistry and a bachelor’s degree in chemistry.
 I possess extensive experience in laboratory techniques, including specimen preparation, media preparation, and various biochemical testing methods.
 In March 2024, I joined Rutgers Nelson Biology's Driscoll Laboratories, where my work focuses on laboratory techniques for *C. elegans*.
 In March 2025, I joined Lyu Lab to assist with *Drosophila melanogaster* fly food cooking.
 Additionally, I have served as an IVF Laboratory Technician in India, where I was involved in media preparation and specimen analysis for reproductive technologies.

 #### Undergraduate Research Assistants

-<span style="color: #e59f05;">**Madison Oh**</span>
+<span style="color: #e59f05;">**Anton Misirpashayev**</span>

-I am a third year student pursuing a biological sciences major in the Honors College, with the hopes of attending medical school.
-Although I am mostly interested in the human body, I believe that studying smaller life forms like *Drosophila* will lead to better understanding of our more complex systems.
-In contrast to my interest in science, all my hobbies are related to art, such as drawing, watching cartoons, and recently, learning the guitar.
+I joined the Lyu Lab in January 2025 and I am aiming for a major in Cell Biology and Neuroscience.
+My main goal in the lab is to better understand the role of uncharacterized solute transporters, their molecular mechanisms on different diets, and their possible connections with neurodegeneration.
+I love playing and listening to music (usually classical and progressive rock), computer gaming, language learning, reading sci-fi novels, and exercising!

 <span style="color: #e59f05;">**Jinhu Chung**</span>

 I am a second year undergraduate student studying Biomedical Engineering specializing in Tissue Engineering and Biomolecular Engineering.
 I joined Lyu Lab in the summer of 2024 and am excited to implement optogenetics and systems such as GAL4-UAS to assess the effects of feeding behavior and life expectancy.
 Outside of the lab I play for Rutgers Machine Ultimate and travel across the east coast competing against other schools.

-<span style="color: #e59f05;">**Anton Misirpashayev**</span>

-I joined the Lyu Lab during the spring of 2025, and I am aiming for a major in Cell Biology and Neuroscience.
-My main goal in the lab is to better understand neurodegeneration and the underlying molecular mechanisms.
-I love playing and listening to music (usually classical and progressive rock), computer gaming, language learning, reading sci-fi novels, and exercising!

 <span style="color: #e59f05;">**Aditya Tripathi**</span>